covidclinical/Phase2.1DockerAnalysis/README.md

 ## Connecting to RStudio Server via localhost

 If you are running this on your own machine you can use http://localhost:8787 to access R Studio Server.
-The default username and password you can use is dockeruser/dockerpassword.
+You will use the username and password you used in the above 'docker run' command.

-## Connecting to RStudio Server via IP Address of container
+## Connecting to RStudio Server hosted on a remote server

 IMPORTANT!
 Additional security measures need to be in place if you are deploying this to a widely accessible server.
+See the R Studio Server pages for ideas on increasing security.
+Do not run this container somewhere that is accesible from the outside world without first locking down access.
+You may want to consider

+* Restricting which users can SSH via Ubuntu
+* Restricting network access
+* Ensuring encrypted R Studio Server traffic

 https://docs.rstudio.com/ide/server-pro/access-and-security.html